Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

-This way I could avoid anything I wanted, it was all effortless.
+This way, I could avoid anything I wanted; it was all effortless.
 It felt like I wasn’t even doing anything.

-I also discovered coincidentally an article in Experience Life magazine by Pilar Gerasimo, who had similar findings.
+I also discovered an article coincidentally in Experience Life magazine by Pilar Gerasimo, who had similar findings.
 You can read it here.

 My journey of health and fitness discovery brought me to China.

-I studied from table tennis players in northeast China.
+I studied table tennis players in northeast China.
 I found that they too have a different way of training from what I had experienced.
 They were intense when they trained.
 Something was different.

 They had the fire in their eyes – none of that slugging through it behind a TV on a treadmill.
 They were alive.

 Since my turning point in quitting smoking, I have been recording every idea that I came across.
 Anything that hit me, I jotted it down.
 I now have several notebooks scattered throughout my home as I jot things down wherever I am.
 I am always looking for new and better ways to make training effortless and enjoyable.